Home / Conditions / Plantar Fasciitis

 This analysis found that LLLT significantly reduced VAS pain scores compared to control groups at the end of treatment.
 Notably, improvement was sustained for up to 3 months post-treatment — suggesting that the benefits of photobiomodulation may extend well beyond the treatment period itself.

-This double-arm RCT compared LLLT plus usual care (exercise and orthotic support) against usual care alone.
+This double-arm randomised controlled trial compared LLLT plus usual care (exercise and orthotic support) against usual care alone.
 The LLLT group showed sustained improvement in foot and ankle function scores and significantly lower pain at 3 months (p=0.03).
 The 850 nm wavelength used in this trial is within the range of our Multi-Radiance MR5 device.

 “LLLT significantly reduces pain and disability in lower extremity tendinopathy and plantar fasciitis in the short and medium term.”